 Welcome to the website of St Augustine’s – the Church of England in Kirkby-in-Cleveland and Great Broughton.
 The inhabitants of our two villages have professed their Christian faith, and have worshipped on this site, for over a thousand years and we continue this wonderful tradition.

-We are part of a four-church benefice which includes the Parishes of Ingleby Greenhow, Kildale and Chop Gate.
+We are part of a four-church benefice which includes the Parishes of Ingleby Greenhow, Kildale and Chop Gate and is part of the Diocese of York.

 You will find information on the team, on the services in our church and on our support for all in the community at the key points in their lives, by scrolling through the following pages.
 The calendar of services and the notice pages, which are regularly up-dated, are a good first point of reference.